1924::From Washington to Alaska on a 16-Foot Open Boat... With a Goat

 Nanaimo, British Columbia

 Pentz, born in 1893, remembered the excitement of the Alaska gold rush when he was a young boy growing up on the coast.
-Years later, he spent time in Alaska as a young man and felt that his family deserved to experience the remoteness of the Great North.
-It was a trip of a lifetime for the young family.
+The stories of adventure and fortune from that time had always fascinated him.
+He spent time in Alaska as a young man, working in the newspaper industry and exploring the wilderness.
+Later, when he started a family, he felt that his young wife and son deserved to experience the remoteness and beauty of the Great North.
+It had been a trip of a lifetime for the young family, a journey of personal adventure.